edgio-docs/edgio-docs/guides/applications/v7/performance/rules/conditions.md

 **Key information:**

--   For each request, {{ PRODUCT }} checks the cache status on the edge server handling the request.
-It then compares this cache status code against the specified value or pattern.
+-   The edge server handling the request identifies the cache status for the requested resource. {{ PRODUCT }} then compares the code for this cache status against the specified value or pattern.

 <edgejs>
 **Key information:**

--   For each request, {{ PRODUCT }} checks the cache status on the edge server handling the request.
-It then compares this cache status code against the specified value or pattern.
+-   The edge server handling the request identifies the cache status for the requested resource. {{ PRODUCT }} then compares the code for this cache status against the specified value or pattern.
 -   Specify a value using any combination of numbers, letters, or symbols.
 -   Use a regular expression to specify multiple values (e.g., 'value 1|value 2').
 -   **Supported operators:** `=== | !== | =~ | !~`